rdji5/Eng-NOVA-/README.md

 `Schemes`Drawings that show how the robot’s parts and wires are connected.

 `Team-Photos` This folder features photos of our team members participating in the WRO 2025 Future Engineers competition.

+`To him work` Explains how the robot works

 `Videos` Contains links to videos demonstrating how the robot performs and completes both missions successfully.